 The full list of people and organizations who receive advance notification of security issues is not and will not be made public.

 We also aim to keep this list as small as effectively possible, in order to better manage the flow of confidential information prior to disclosure.
-As such, our notification list is not simply a list of users of Django, and merely being a user of Django is not sufficient reason to be placed on the notification list.
+As such, our notification list is not simply a list of users of Django, and being a user of Django is not sufficient reason to be placed on the notification list.

 In broad terms, recipients of security notifications fall into three groups: